How To Enjoy La Sierra Nevada de Santa Marta, Colombia [2023]

 We might say that Minca showcases a sample of 35% of all bird species existing in Colombia, the country with the most variety of birds in the world (20% of the total species).

-Spending the night at the best ecolodges around Minca
+best ecolodges around Minca

-Sierra Alta Finca Boutique
+Sierra Alta Finca Boutique, Minca

 The city of Minca is not appealing.
 Its strong point lies in the beautiful ecolodges scattered in the surroundings.
 To sleep there, you must book private transportation or take a moto-taxi from the city center.